DoubleUp (UP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DoubleUp Historical Price

-According to the latest data gathered on DoubleUp live price page, the current price of DoubleUp is 0.419632USD.
-The circulating supply of DoubleUp(UP) is 15.00M UP , giving it a market capitalization of $6.29M.
+According to the latest data gathered on DoubleUp live price page, the current price of DoubleUp is 0.392822USD.
+The circulating supply of DoubleUp(UP) is 15.00M UP , giving it a market capitalization of $5.94M.

 - 30 Days0.00%$ --$ 0.495247$ 0.324683